alecdotninja/decl/README.md

 ```

 #### Event Rules
 Event rules allow you to define behavior for the occurrence of a DOM event on an element of a particular scope.
-They can be created by calling on `on` on a scope with an event matcher (usually a string with the event name) and a callback to be invoked when a matching event occurs.
+They can be created by calling `on` on a scope with an event matcher (usually a string with the event name) and a callback to be invoked when a matching event occurs.
 The callback will receive the matching event and a reference to the underlying element to which the listener was attached.

 ```javascript
 Decl.select('.kitten', function(scope) {